 October 25 @ 5:00 pm - 6:00 pm

-Park City Museum will host an in-person and virtual lecture called Tales of Park City Halloween given by Dalton Gackle on Monday, October 25th from 5-6 p.m. at the Education and Collections Center Building located on 2079 Sidewinder Drive.
-This lecture will also be broadcast on Zoom.
+Park City Museum and the Friends of Ski Mountain Mining History are hosting a lecture called The Importance of Cornish Miners in early Park City Mining given by Donovan Symonds and Chett Boxley on Wednesday, October 25th from 5-6 p.m. at the Education and Collections Center located at 2079 Sidewinder Drive.
+More information can be found at www.parkcityhistory.org.